ULJ-Yale/library/README.md

 =====================
 ---

+* 0.50.01 Removed double slash in derivates from MATLABDIR.
 * 0.50.00 Renamed gmrimage class to nimage and methods names from mri_ to img_.
 * 0.49.11 Environemnt changes for HCP ICAFix.
 * 0.49.10 Initial submodule versioning.